rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.saveSSID"></a>
 ## *saveSSID <sup>method</sup>*

-Saves the SSID, passphrase, and security mode for future sessions.
-If an SSID was previously saved, the new SSID and passphrase overwrite the existing values.
-A `result` value of `0` indicates that the SSID was successfully saved.
+Saves the SSID, passphrase, and security mode of the WiFi network for future sessions.
+If the SSID was previously saved then, the new SSID and passphrase will overwrite the existing values.

 ### Parameters